cambridge-cares/TheWorldAvatar/Deploy/stacks/agent/KineticsAgent/README.md

 1. Make a copy of the *settings-template.xml* and name it *settings.xml*.
 2. Add your Nexus username and password to the *settings.xml* file.
-..* Contact CMCL administrators for a username and password if you don't already have one.
+	* Contact CMCL administrators for a username and password if you don't already have one.
 3. Build the KineticsAgent.
-..* Locally build the KineticsAgent project into the KineticsAgent.war file.
+	* Locally build the KineticsAgent project into the KineticsAgent.war file.
-..* Before building, set the below values within the *kinetics-agent.properties* resource file.
+	* Before building, set the below values within the *kinetics-agent.properties* resource file.
 Do not commit these changes to the repository.

-...hpc.server.loging.user.name=[ASK CMCL]
+* hpc.server.loging.user.name=[ASK CMCL]
-...hpc.server.loging.user.password=[ASK CMCL]
+* hpc.server.loging.user.password=[ASK CMCL]
-...hpc.address=[ASK CMCL]
+* hpc.address=[ASK CMCL]
-...slurm.script.file=docker-slurm.sh
+* slurm.script.file=docker-slurm.sh
-...agent.scripts.location=/usr/local/simdome
+* agent.scripts.location=/usr/local/simdome

 4. Update the *agent* stack of docker-compose files to ensure the details are still correct.
-..* If the version number of the KineticsAgent has been updated, this will need to be updated within the stack too.
+	* If the version number of the KineticsAgent has been updated, this will need to be updated within the stack too.

 ## Building the Image